dx3mod/dx3mod/README.md

 <!-- ### Hi there 👋 -->

 Yo!
 My name's Mikhail.
-I'm 21 years old and now I live somewhere in the South.
+I'm 21 y/o and now I live somewhere in the South.
 I like quasi-functional programming (in OCaml) and write non-trivial things like development tools, libraries and other.